 |Covenant vs. Dispensational theology||No. Both positions view the Bible as the authority.||No|

-This is a fairly short list, but it should give an idea of the debates AiG does not address and why.
-There may be instances where, even with these subjects, some try to insert an authority other than Scripture, and, so, it may become a biblical authority issue.
-For example, if someone said that “no one ever spoke in tongues,” then this becomes a biblical authority topic and that particular point could be dealt with because Scripture reveals that speaking in tongues has indeed taken place (Acts 2:4).
+This is a fairly short list, but it should give an idea of what we do not address and why.
+There may be instances when, even with these subjects, some try to insert an authority other than Scripture, so it may become a biblical authority issue.
+For example, if someone said that “no one ever spoke in tongues,” then the issue becomes a biblical authority topic, and that particular point could be dealt with because Scripture reveals that speaking in tongues has indeed taken place (Acts 2:4).

-The main reason we avoid some topics is due to our focus on biblical authority issues and our desire not to be distracted from what we have been called to do.
-It can be a difficult task to draw a fine line between the items we address and those we do not.
-In fact, it is often very difficult simply because all doctrines of Christianity ultimately interconnect.
+The main reason we avoid some topics is that our focus is on biblical authority issues.
+Everything else would distract us from what we have been called to do.
+It can be a difficult task to draw a fine line between the items we address and those we do not because all doctrines of Christianity ultimately interconnect.

-There are times when we tread a fine line in an effort to word things in a way that each position would agree with.
-Of course, there are times when a fine line may get crossed in the eyes of some, especially when we work with outside authors that may be associated with one of these issues or who may not be aware of our avoidance of an issue.
-This is part of the reason why we have a Statement of Faith that reflects where we stand, and we try to remain within that limit.
+There are times when we tread a fine line.
+Of course, there are times when we may cross that line, especially when we work with others outside of our ministry.
+This is part of the reason why we have a Statement of Faith that reflects where we stand, and we try to remain within that.

-In reality, all doctrines are interconnected, which makes it difficult to remain silent in some areas and to be vocal in others.
-Some well-meaning Christians prefer us to focus on one area, and others prefer that we not be involved in some areas at all.
-We have to draw the line somewhere, and this is done so that we do not lose our focus on biblical authority—especially concerning origins, which is foundational to competing worldviews in today’s culture.
+In reality, all doctrines are interconnected, making it difficult to remain silent in some areas and vocal in others.
+Some well-meaning Christians wish we would focus on some areas, and others wish that we not be involved in some areas at all.
+We draw the line on biblical authority—especially concerning origins, which is foundational to competing worldviews in today’s culture.
 By carefully guarding the areas we choose to become involved in, most denominations are readily open to working with and supporting AiG so that we can have a common goal of promoting biblical authority.

 We encourage Christians to know what their denomination believes and to respect issues of emphasis and importance for their church or ministries that they’re involved in.
-After all, those doing ministry at AiG are made up of Christians from various denominations.
+After all, those doing ministry at AiG are Christians from various denominations.

 Please pray for us to stay focused and to walk this line with kindness and respect.